- Does this replace our 501(c)(3) structure?

 - How is this different from HomeKeeper?

 - HomeKeeper, built by Grounded Solutions Network, is purpose-built for tracking CLT homeownership programs — ground leases, resale-formula calculations, mortgage compliance, and homeowner onboarding.
-EnDAO is the governance and treasury layer for the CLT's board: tripartite-board votes, capital campaign approvals, grant fund tracking, and the decision record funders audit.
-The two tools serve different parts of a CLT's operations and work alongside each other.
+It is licensed at roughly $3,500 setup plus $2,750 annually for small CLTs (per Grounded Solutions published pricing) and is well-loved for the ground-lease workflow.
+EnDAO is the governance and treasury layer for the CLT's board: tripartite-board votes, capital campaign approvals, grant fund tracking, and the audit trail funders ask for.
+The two tools serve different parts of a CLT's operations and work alongside each other — many CLTs already use HomeKeeper for homeownership tracking and want EnDAO for the board governance and capital-campaign treasury.